linroger/Wealth-of-Nations/Financial Engineering/Derivatives/Part I - Forwards and Futures/Chapter 1 - Derivative Securities.md

 In September, if you decide to go to a university, you will have to ‘pay’ the strike price (i.e. tuition and living expenses and income foregone while attending the course).
 In September you will choose that university with the largest net payof $S_{T}-K>0$ where $S_{T}$ is the (expected) present value of your additional earnings after graduating from a particular university.
 If $S_{T}-K>0$ then you will ‘take delivery’ of one of the university courses, so the option you have is a ‘call option’.
 Of course if $S_{T}<K$ then you will choose not to go to university (and instead look for a job) – that is, you will not exercise your ‘call option’, as your extra post-university earnings do not cover the costs of attending university.

-The above is a type of exotic option since in September you are allowed to choose that university which maximises the possible payofs $S_{T}-K$ across the diferent universities who
+The above is a type of exotic option since in September you are allowed to choose that university which maximises the possible payofs $S_{T}-K$ across the diferent universities who have made you an ofer.

-(continued)

-# (continued)

-have made you an ofer.
 Because you can choose that university with the highest payof (i.e. the largest value of $S_{T}-K)$ then this is known as a rainbow option (or min-max option).

 Suppose it is January so you do not yet have your June examination results.
 You are holding a form of exotic option known as a barrier option.
 If your intellectual prowess increases and you achieve the grade B in June, then you cross the exam barrier and the option ‘knocks in’ (i.e. comes ‘alive’) and can be exercised later (in September), if you wish.